 It was so nice to finally get to their place.
 They had moved a month before to a friend’s home in the mountains overlooking the city.
 It actually had land and a vegetable garden and fir trees!
 I was amazed at the view and loved the sun room where they ate.
 A real solarium.
 We walked downtown and had a burger at Streat Cafe, a modern innovative burger restaurant that served food on a piece of cardboard.
 Clean and modern design.
 There were more and more places like that in Pecs.
 Certainly since last September during my last visit.
 We walked back up the hill and crawled off to sleep downstairs.
 It was a storage area and basement but very comfortable.
 I didn’t want to disturb their schedules, as they are early risers.

 June 10.
 I awoke at 9:30 and Tamas and I headed to Orfu (a lovely lake and village about 7 miles from Pecs) and Abaliget, where there was a small cave and lakes for fishing and swimming.
 Three of Janka’s sisters live in this village.
 We took Feczka, their new puppy, who is a particular Hungarian breed of shepherd and very smart.
-Also thinks she’s human.
-She happily swam in the lake fetching sticks, while I walked along the lake’s edge, marveling at the natural beauty of the area.
+She swam in the lake fetching sticks, while I walked along the lake’s edge, marveling at the natural beauty of the area.
 The area is mountainous and forested, unusual for Hungary.
-After the Trianon treaty at the end of WWI Hungary lost almost all of its mountainous areas to Romania and Slovakia.
+After the Trianon treaty at the end of WWI, Hungary lost almost all of its mountainous areas to Romania and Slovakia.

 Tamas had two local festivals to film that day, and Janka was going to film one as he couldn’t be in two places at once.
 I followed them by car so I had the freedom to roam.
 We arrived at Ofalu first, a small Swabian town that had recently joined the community of villages which received money from the nuclear power plant for storing waste nearby.
 Apparently they weren’t well liked by the others because they had opposed the waste site.
 It was gray and began to rain.
 Janka set up the camera, and I walked around the small village.
 I noted the narrow tall doors on the left front side of each house and the wood work on the pillars supporting the side porch.
 All aesthetically lovely.
 I walked up to the cemetery and the Calvary overlooking the village.
 This also seemed to follow a pattern.
 Most German towns had their cemetery in an important position, usually on a hill overlooking the town.